zeazn/n8n_workflows/readme.md

 # My N8n Workflows

 A collection of N8n workflows I've built to automate various tasks.
 These are real workflows I use personally, shared here in case they're useful to others.
+These workflows have been created with assisstance from various generative AI tools as I both test and learn to build workflows for my professional and personal projects.

 ## 🚀 What's Here